-Manipulating Images in WordPress
+Manipulating images in WordPress

 Basic size and alignment

-Don't forget to save your work: click the Update button on the Image Details screen to confirm your choices, and click the Update button on your page or post to make your changes take effect.
+Don’t forget to save your work.
+Click the Update button on the Image Details screen to confirm your choices, and click the Update button on your page or post to make your changes take effect.

-Resizing and cropping images in WordPress
+Scaling and cropping images in WordPress

 Ideally, images should be only slightly larger than the slot available.
 So how do we achieve this, when modern phones and cameras take high-quality photos that can be very large?

 To give an idea of size in pixels, most websites are not much more than 1000px wide.
-Full-size header images may go up to 2000px, but images inserted in text may need to be no wider than 800px.
+Full-size header images may go up to 2000px, but images inserted in text need be no wider than 800px.
 But many cameras produce images of 4-5000px, and the very good ones, 10,000px wide.

 Click on the Crop button to trigger the crop handles around the image.
 Drag these to the desired locations around the image, and click the crop button a second time to confirm the crop.
 More options are available by clicking the little question mark next to Image Crop on the right.